-We’re happy to help your group with your project.
 We know that group projects are often difficult and stressful.
-Before you begin, though, before you get to us in the Writing Center, here are some do’s and don’t’s to help ensure that your collaborative writing experience is a positive one.
+Here are some do’s and don’t’s to help ensure that your collaborative writing experience is a positive one.

 - Start early.
 Collaboration requires an extra level of time management that working alone doesn’t.

-- Shirk your work.
+- Blow off your work.
 Nobody likes a slacker!

 - Enable members who don’t work.